Co-Ed Fever: Synopsis

 The series is set in Brewster House, a dormitory on the campus of Baxter College, a formerly all-female college that has just started to admit male students.
 Co-Ed Fever stars Heather Thomas (as Sandi), Alexa Kenin (Maria a.k.a.
 "Mousie"), Cathryn O'Neil (Elizabeth), Tacey Phillips (Hope), and Jillian Kesner (Melba) as residents of Brewster House, who are joined by David Keith (Tucker Davis), Christopher S. Nelson (Doug), and Michael Pasternak (Gobo).
 Jane Rose plays the "spaced-out" housemother Mrs. Selby and Hamilton Camp plays the role of Mr. Peabody.

 The episode "Pepperoni Passion" was aired as a "special preview" at 10:30 p.m.
 EST on February 4, 1979, immediately after the airing of the movie Rocky.
 However, Co-Ed Fever was canceled in the period between the airing and the scheduled premiere date of February 19, the result of low ratings, viewer complaints and censorship issues because of content (a problem that also affected its rival shows).
 CBS scheduled another new sitcom, Billy, in its time slot.
 Six episodes were completed, but only "Pepperoni Passion" was broadcast in the United States; however, all six were aired in Canada (on BCTV in Vancouver) in a late-afternoon weekend time slot.
 The Brewster House set was later reused as the girls' dormitory during the first season of The Facts of Life, which premiered during the summer of 1979.

 Episodes

+Critical response

+In a contemporary review for the Boston Phoenix, critic Larry Simonberg wrote "don't even bother to wonder what decade [the show] is supposed to be taking place," that "this show is supposed to be about sex, but sex [...] is not anything to be worried about," and that "it demonstrates [...] contempt for the way people actually behave.
+It has a false heart."
+A review of the show in TV Guide described it as a "lame farce."
+Critic Alec Donaldson wrote that "college dorms always make for fun times, but not in this show.
+It was more flop than fever," and "this show unfortunately flunked."